Flues are pipes or ducts which carry waste gasses away from a building to the air outside. This can work in two different ways:

 While the term ‘balanced flue’ has normally been used for gas and oil boilers, recent developments have made it possible to include wood pellet stoves, which have small balanced flue outlets on external walls rather than the conventional vertical chimney type flue.
 See the Swedish Ariterm Arrow flue outlet

 In the case of convection driven appliances there is a whole range of flue materials and configurations which are possible.
 The main considerations are covered in the Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place), part J
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations , part JThe Approved documents, (England) part J, deals with Combustion appliances and fuel storage systems

 This particular Approved Document can serve as a pretty good guide for flue design as it covers all the main aspects which are to do with safety along with quite a few detailed construction drawings.